 Dog control issues in your community

-Dog control issues can often be dealt with under the Anti-Social Behaviour Crime and Policing Act 2014 with a Community Protection Notice.
+Dog control issues can often be dealt with using the Anti-Social Behaviour Crime and Policing Act 2014 with a Community Protection Warning and a Notice if the behaviour is on-going and/or persistent.
 The law states that we should contact the owner of the dog with information on how to ensure their dog is in their control whilst in the community.

 A Community Protection Notice can be issued by the Police, council officers and/or Social Landlords to stop persistent, unreasonable behaviour which is having a negative impact on the community's quality of life.
 It can be served on individuals aged 16 and over or on an organisation/business.

-Once an issue has been identified, a written warning will be given to the alleged perpetrator of the problem behaviour requesting that they stop and also highlighting the consequences if they continue.
+Once an issue has been identified, a written warning will be given to the alleged perpetrator of the problem behaviour requesting that they meet the conditions outlined in the warning and also highlighting the consequences if they continue.